Levels of intervention

 - Influence policy and legalisation

 The Spectrum of Prevention is a systematic tool that promotes a multifaceted range of activities for effective prevention.
-Originally developed by Larry Cohen while working as Director of Prevention Programs at the Contra Costa County Health Department, the Spectrum is based on the work of Marshall Swift in treating developmental disabilities.
+Originally developed by Larry Cohen while working as Director of Prevention Programs at the Contra Costa County Health Department in the US.